 There are clearly identified scientific requirements for continuous profiling of atmospheric water vapor at the Southern Great Plains (SGP) Cloud and Radiation Testbed (CART) site.
-Research conducted at several laboratories, including our own collaboration in a previous Instrument Development Project for the Atmospheric Radiation Measurement (ARM) Program, has demonstrated the suitability of Raman lidar for providing measurements that are an excellent match to those requirements.
-We are currently building a rugged Raman lidar system that will reside permanently at the CART site and that is computerautomated to reduce the requirements for operator interaction.
-In addition to the design goal of profiling water vapor through most of the troposphere during nighttime and through the boundary layer during daytime, the lidar is intended to provide quantitative characterizations of aerosols and clouds, including depolarization measurements for particle phase studies.
+Research conducted at several laboratories, including our work in a previous Atmospheric Radiation Measurement (ARM) Instrument Development Project, has demonstrated the suitability of Raman lidar for providing measurements that are an excellent match to those requirements.
+We are in the final stages of building a ruggedized Raman lidar system that will reside permanently at the CART site and that is computerautomated to reduce the requirements for operator interaction.
+In addition to the design goal of profiling water vapor through most of the troposphere during nighttime and through the boundary layer during daytime, the lidar will provide quantitative characterizations of aerosols and clouds, including depolarization measurements for particle phase studies.

 Raman lidar systems detect selected species by monitoring the wavelength-shifted molecular return produced by Raman scattering from the chosen molecule or molecules, as illustrated in Figure 1.
 For water-vapor measurements, the nitrogen Raman signal is observed simultaneously with the water-vapor Raman signal; proper ratioing of the signals yields the water-vapor mixing ratio.
-Similarly, when the backscatter signal at the laser wavelength (which contains contributions from both Rayleigh and aerosol scattering) is also recorded simultaneously, the ratio of the backscatter signal to the nitrogen Raman signal yields a quantitative measurement of the aerosol scattering ratio.
-A variety of aerosol and cloud parameters can be derived from this measurement.
+Similarly, by simultaneously recording the backscatter signal at the laser wavelength (which contains contributions from both Rayleigh and aerosol scattering), the ratio of the backscatter signal to the nitrogen Raman signal yields a quantitative measurement of the aerosol scattering ratio, and a variety of aerosol and cloud parameters can be derived from this measurement.
 In aerosol-free regions of the atmosphere, temperature profiles can be derived from the density measurements obtained from the nitrogen Raman signal.
-Finally, when polarizing optics and an additional direct-backscatter channel are added, depolarization measurements can provide information about the phase (water droplet or ice particle) of clouds detected by the lidar system.
+Finally, by adding polarizing optics and an additional direct-backscatter channel, depolarization measurements can provide information about the phase (water droplet or ice particle) of clouds detected by the lidar system.